hooman650/BioSigKit/README.md

 ## GUI :
 To instantiate the GUI, simply run the ```RunBioSigKit()```.
+Please note that GUI has only been tested on windows platforms and not Unix.

 ## Examples :
 See the ```Demo.m``` for a few examples on how to use BioKitSig.